Māori have been a constant presence in New Zealand tourism, but the nature of their involvement has changed over time.

 With the advent of jet travel to New Zealand in the 1960s, visitor numbers increased dramatically.
 When the Tourist Department dubbed 1966 ‘Haere-mai [welcome] Year’, there were criticisms from some Māori, who argued there should have been consultation with Māori before the campaign was launched.

 An act of Parliament in 1963 established the New Zealand Māori Arts and Crafts Institute at Whakarewarewa.
 Beyond the Institute, Māori had limited roles in owning and managing tourist businesses.
 However, Māori culture still played a key role in the promotion of New Zealand to prospective visitors.

 A handful of tourism businesses in the Rotorua area remained in Māori ownership.
 Ngāti Rangiteaorere continued to control the thermal reserve at Tikitere.
 Mokoia Island was managed by the Mokoia Island Trust, controlled by Ngāti Whakaue, Ngāti Rangiteaorere, Ngāti Rangiwewehi and Ngāti Uenukukōpako.
-At the end of the 20th century, Māori cultural tourism still centred on Rotorua – mainly the Tamaki Māori Village (a replica early Māori village), together with Whakarewarewa village and Te Puia, which incorporated the Māori Arts and Crafts Institute.
+At the end of the 20th century, Māori cultural tourism was still centred on Rotorua – mainly in the Tamaki Māori Village (a replica early Māori village), Whakarewarewa village and Te Puia, which incorporated the Māori Arts and Crafts Institute.

 Māori art and performance have been key features of the Māori tourist industry – so tourism has played a role in the retention of Māori culture and language, especially around Rotorua.